seng499-company2/back-end/README.md

 # Running the application

-This is a Django application, where where Scheduler is considered the main project.
+This is a Django application, where Scheduler is considered the main project.
 It is broken up into 4 apps:
 * Users
 * Courses
 * Preferences